relations-dil/python-relations-pymysql/PYPI.md

-# python-relations-pymysql
+# relations-pymysql

 DB Modeling for MySQL using the PyMySQL library

-Relations is designed to be a simple, straight forward, flexible DIL (data interface layer).
+Relations overall is designed to be a simple, straight forward, flexible DIL (data interface layer).

 Quite different from other DIL's, it has the singular, microservice based purpose to:
 - Create models with very little code, independent of backends